globus/globus-sdk-python/docs/user_guide/usage_patterns/service_accounts/understanding_service_accounts.rst

 distinct actors with their own identities.
 These are also referred to as "client identities" because the actor in question is the client itself.
-Service accounts useful for a wide range of automation tasks, in which users want to leverage Globus APIs, but without handling login flows and user credentials.
+Service accounts are useful for a wide range of automation tasks, in which users want to leverage Globus APIs, but without handling login flows and user credentials.